siamalrafi/The-Global-News/README.md

 * This is make sure you have the right news.
 * Here i use HTML,CSS and JavaScript .
 * You can see a category of news by clicking on the selected category.
-* There are several extra features like sorting and details button.
+* There are several extra features like sorting and details Icon to see all details about this news.
-*
+* Here are using loading spinner for better to users experience.
-*
+* Finally, you can see the latest news of the world and learn.